-->

 Dear Carter Family,

-• Step Three: Oh!
+Step Three: Oh!
 You've broken down, haven't you?
-Just make sure that Big Bob Carter (Russ Grieve) and his eldest son, Doug (Martin Speer), attempts to look for help as soon as possible.
+Just make sure that Big Bob Carter (Russ Grieve) and his eldest son, Doug (Martin Speer), attempt to look for help as soon as possible.

 OK.
-So I'm sure you're wondering to yourself why I've imparting this advice, right?
+So I'm sure you're wondering to yourselves why I'm telling you this, right?
 Well, there is a family of mutated nomads living in the vicinity, capable of raping, killing, attacking, burning, and abducting whoever they so wish.

 THE REVIEW:

 Yeah!
 Straight up!
 It was that good.
-All the way through this horror classic I winced, yelped, and swore at the screen, terrified about what else is going to go bump in this flick.
-Heck, at one point, I was even cheering a dog for biting off one of the main bad-guys legs!
+All the way through this horror classic, I winced, yelped, and swore at the screen, terrified about what else was going to go bump in this flick.
+Heck, at one point, I was even cheering a dog for biting off one of the main bad guys' legs!

-Granted, I know that some people may say this production isn't as well-polished or as slick as the present-day production.
-Furthermore, they may also gripe about how the actors appeared stiff or wooden, without having the same visual impact either.
-But for me, personally -- nah! -- this wasn't a problem at all.
+Granted, I know some people may say this production isn't as well-polished or as slick as the present-day production.
+They may also gripe about how the actors appeared stiff or wooden, without having the same visual impact.
+But for me, personally - nah! - this wasn't a problem at all.
 From my point of view, the charm of this film propelled it way beyond any 'update' possibly could.
 The story was solid.
 The thrills worked.
 The production values had a nice seventies charm to them.
 And overall, I can see why someone else would want to remake it 29 years after it was unleashed.

 The Hills Have Eyes Original 1977 Film Poster

-Now in closing my review for 'The Hills Have Eyes', I like to add that I enjoyed how it included an 'origin' for the 'bad guys'.
-To me, this conceptual layer gave these so-called 'nomads' a more menacing vantage point to 'feed' off of, bestowing them with an almost mannered take on a tried an tested concept.
+Now, in closing my review for 'The Hills Have Eyes', I would like to add that I enjoyed how it included an 'origin' for the 'bad guys'.
+To me, this conceptual layer gave these so-called 'nomads' a more menacing vantage point to 'feed' off of, bestowing them with an almost mannered take on a tried and tested concept.

 OK.
 I know this doesn't sound like anything new in this more modern-day and age.
 Yet, what you have to remember, folks, is that this horror film came way before the likes of 'Evil Dead' or other movies of this ilk.
 So if you haven't seen this 1977 version of 'The Hills Have Eyes', go on, pick it up when you can.
 I don't think you'll be sorry that you did.
 Agreed, Mike?